LAY PLAINCHANT CHOIR

 Icon Christ Pantocrator, painted by Choir founder, Jennifer Smith

-We meet weekly for rehearsals on Wednesdays - 6:30 for 6:40 pm in the Bulbeck Room in Ealing Abbey Parish Centre, finishing at 8:00 pm.
+We meet weekly for rehearsals on Wednesdays - 7:00 for 7:15 pm in the Maurice Fowler Hall, Montpelier Avenue, London W5.
 We ask members to attend promptly and regularly, and to notify the Membership Secretary, if they cannot attend.

-We ask members to make a contribution of £2 a week to choir funds.
+We ask members to make a contribution of £4 a week to choir funds (or £12 per month by standing order).
 This enables us to pay for books and some of the cost of training events, and ancillary expenses.

 We periodically organise training events for members of the Choir.Events